madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/vllm-acceleration/2-quantize-model.md

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---
-## Accelerating LLMs with 4-bit Quantization
+## Accelerate LLMs with 4-bit Quantization

 You can accelerate many LLMs on Arm CPUs with 4‑bit quantization.
 In this section, you’ll quantize the deepseek-ai/DeepSeek-V2-Lite model to 4-bit integer (INT4) weights.
 The quantized model runs efficiently through vLLM’s INT4 inference path, which is accelerated by Arm KleidiAI microkernels.